e-mail: bok@dhit.pl

 • They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• Key role in advanced technologically fields – find application in hard drives, electric motors, medical devices or other modern machines.
+• Wide application in the industry of new technologies – find application in hard drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: